Introduction: Warm Boot Socks for Any Foot

 Step 4: Sewing the Outside Fabric

-The seam allowance is 1 cm (so sew 1 cm from the edges) and you can either serge and then run through it with a straight stitch or use a normal zigzag and then the straight stitch.
+The seam allowance is 1 cm and you can either serge and then run through it with a straight stitch or use a normal zigzag and then the straight stitch.

 Before I got down to sewing I decorated the fabric with the Amish stumpwork.
 The instructable is here. (picture 1)

 Leave the front piece right side up and place the top piece on it wrong side up.
-Pin and stitch. (pictures 5 and 6)
+Pin and stitch. (picture 3)

-Now the last piece left to stitch is the sole piece. (picture 8 and 9)
+Stitch is the sole piece. (picture 5 and 6)

-Stitch and turn right side out. (pictures 12 and 13)
+Stitch and turn right side out. (pictures 9)

 Step 5: Sewing the Lining

-The seam allowance is 1,5 cm (so sew 1,5 cm from the edges) and you can either serge and then run through it with a straight stitch or use a normal zigzag and then the straight stitch.
+The seam allowance is 1,5 cm and you can either serge and then run through it with a straight stitch or use a normal zigzag and then the straight stitch.
 Use long pins to pin the fabric.

 Follow the same steps like you did with the outside fabric.

-Use a zigzag stitch and secure it with a straight stitch, seam allowance is 1 cm.
+Use a zigzag stitch and secure it with a straight stitch.

-Place both fabrics right sides together, pin and stitch only the upper edge of the sock. (picture 1)
+Place both fabrics right sides together, pin and stitch only the upper edge of the sock.
+Picture 1 shows the result.

 Now you'll be stitching together the long sides of the front piece.
 You can choose one of the following three ways to do it: